Effective November 3, 2021

 How you may change your information or opt out of ATA communications

-You can request that ATA edit, provide a copy, or delete your information through the Data Subject Request page on ATA’s website (https://www.academic-travel.com/privacy-center/).
+To request that ATA edit, provide a copy, or delete your information (a Data Subject Request), please email ‘[email protected]’ or call 800.556.7896.
 CET students can also update their personal information at any time by logging in to their account.
 You have a right not to receive discriminatory treatment by ATA for the exercise of your privacy rights conferred by the law.
 Any marketing communications that you receive from ATA will include an unsubscribe feature.
 You can elect not to receive marketing emails without affecting your ability to participate in an ATA program.
 Opting out of all ATA communications will prevent your participation on an ATA program in most cases, and you may forfeit payment if applicable according to the payment terms for your program.

 You may request that ATA purge information about you that we hold.
 In some cases, ATA is required to retain information about accidents or adverse circumstances to protect our company, our customers, and our partners.
 However, upon request, we will either delete or anonymize information held about you to the greatest extent possible through use of our data collection systems and while still complying with our legal obligations.
 Please also note that asking to have your data removed may prevent you from participating on an ATA program.